kartikey-gautam14/product-monitor/README.md

 # product-monitor
-Simple job scheduler to check if item is available or still out of stock
+Simple job scheduler to check if Amul Protein Lassi 🥤 😌 is available or still out of stock